yousseffarahat/Digital-Systems/README.md

 # Digital-Systems
-A home alarm system using verilof that detects temperature, light and smoke
+A home alarm system using verilog that detects temperature, light and smoke